 When considering a margin loan, you should determine how the use of margin fits your own investment philosophy.
-Because of the risks involved, it is important that you fully understand the rules and requirements involved in trading securities on margin.
-The following paragraphs highlight some of these critical aspects of margin trading:
+It is important that you fully understand the risks, rules, and requirements involved in trading securities on margin.

+The following paragraphs highlight some of the critical aspects of margin trading:

 Margin trading increases your level of market risk.
 Margin trading increases your buying power, allowing you to purchase a greater amount of securities with your investing dollar.
 Therefore, your exposure to market volatility increases-a declining market could result in even greater losses.
-A decline in the value of your securities that you purchase on margin may require you to provide additional funds to Schwab in order to avoid the forced sale of those securities or other securities in your account.
+A decline in the value of your securities that you purchase on margin can require you to provide additional funds to Schwab in order to avoid the forced sale of those securities or other securities in your account.

 Your downside is not limited to the collateral value in your margin account.
+When you buy securities on margin, you are borrowing money from Schwab for part of your transactions.
+Securities and other assets in your Schwab account(s) are pledged as collateral to secure this loan.
+These margin transactions are riskier and involve the possibility of greater loss than transactions where you are not borrowing money.
 If the securities in your account decline in value, so does the value of the collateral supporting your loan.
 When the value of the collateral falls below the maintenance margin requirements, or Schwab's higher "house" requirements, Schwab can move to protect its position.
 In order to cover margin deficiencies, Schwab may issue you a margin call-a request for additional cash-or sell securities from your account.
 If a sale does not cover the deficiency, you will be responsible for any shortfall.

 Schwab may initiate the sale of any securities in your account, without contacting you, to meet a margin call.
-Schwab will attempt to involve you in the case of margin deficiency; however, market conditions may require the firm to quickly sell any of your securities without your consent.
+Schwab will attempt to involve you in the case of margin deficiency; however, market conditions can require the firm to quickly sell any of your securities without your consent.
 Because the securities are collateral for the margin loan, Schwab has the right to decide which security to sell in order to protect its interests.
 Even if Schwab has contacted you and provided a specific date by which you can meet a margin call, the firm can still take necessary steps to protect its financial interests, including immediately selling the securities without prior notice to you.